SimchaTeich/Microcorruption/22 - Baku/README.md

 and check if it is the same as the `aes_ecb_decrypt` function.<br />
 A simple check by putting some input into the challenge<br />
 and the same into the code, and comparing the two results.<br />
-If they are equal then the decoding function was written correctly.
+If they are equal then the decryption function was written correctly.

 I asked https://talkai.info/chat/ for the following request:<br />
 "Write code in Python for decrypting aes ecb encryption using<br />